Zozman/hatinLolServer/README.md

 Installation
 ------------
-1. Set your Riot API Key as an enviromental variable named `RIOTAPI` or change it in `app.js`
+1. Set your Riot API Key as an enviromental variable named `RIOTAPI` OR change it in `app.js`
 2. Deploy as normal

 Data